driskull/uc-2016-4x-patterns-practices/README.md

   - browser requirements
 - 4x signifigant changes?
     - FeatureLayer query vs FeatureLayerView query
+    - Graphics layers (multipe types set popup and symbol on feature)
     - Hit Test
     - Events vs watching properties
     - Lots of promises. using .then() instead of waiting for ready or loaded. promiseUtils